 7 Questions Your Startup Should Be Able to Answer

-Even though every company is different and every product or service has its own specifics, all startups should spend time thinking about these seven questions:
+Even though every company is different and every product or service have their own specifics, all startups should spend time thinking about these seven questions:

-Is our idea unique?
-If yes, in what way?
+- Is our idea unique?
+And if so, in what way?

 Let’s go through these questions one by one.

 1. Is our idea unique?
-If yes, in what way?
+And if so, in what way?

 2. Can we protect our idea?

-If you are sure that your solution, product or service is unique, it is necessary to protect it from potential copycats.
-You should definitely check out whether your solution can be patented or protected as a registered design (see Geschmackmuster).
-You should also register a trademark and domain and think about how you can protect your idea as a trade secret or confidential information in a Non-Disclosure Agreement.
+If you are convinced that your solution, product or service are unique, it is necessary to protect them from potential copycats.
+You should definitely check out whether your solution can be patented or protected as registered design (see Geschmackmuster).
+You should also register a trademark and domain and think about how you can protect your idea as a trade secret or confidential information in the Non-Disclosure Agreement.

 3. What type of company will we found and where?

-Do you want to start locally, use your own resources, or go to local angel investors or incubators?
-If one of these, you can create a local legal entity and then scale from your own country.
-If, however, you want to negotiate with foreign investors, consider founding your company abroad.
+Do you want to start locally, use your own resources, go to local angel investors or incubators?
+If so, then you can create a local legal entity and then scale from your own country.
+If, however, you want to negotiate with foreign investors, then consider founding your company abroad.

-I have experience with a couple of companies that registered in the Czech Republic and became successful abroad as well as with companies that registered in the United States or in Great Britain, then spent a lot of money managing their foreign entity and eventually crashed.
-Therefore, it is important to think through where you should found your company and take into account both business as well as budget aspects.
+I have experience with a couple of companies that registered in the Czech Republic and became successful abroad as well as with companies that registered in the United States or in the Great Britain, spent a lot of money on managing their foreign entity and eventually crashed.
+Therefore it is important to think through where you should found your company and take into account both business as well as budget aspects.

 4. Who will do what?

-Agreements and deals are made for times when problems appear, and believe it or not, problems will appear.
+Agreements and deals are made for times when problems appear and believe it or not, problems will appear.
 Therefore, write down everything in the Shareholders’ Agreement which is created beyond the Founders’ Agreement.

 5. What, to whom and how will we sell?

-Is your company’s model B2B (Business to Business), B2C (Business to Customer), B2B2C (Business to Business to Customer), or is it something completely different because your way of doing things is unique?
+Is your company’s model B2B (Business to Business), B2C (Business to Customer), B2B2C (Business to Business to Customer) or is it completely different because your way of doing things is unique?
 Each of these models has its own specifics.
-Contract terms are different depending on whether you sell to corporations, small and medium companies or end customers.
+Terms of contract are different if you sell to corporations, small and medium companies or end customers.

-Based on your model, you will either have General Terms and Conditions and simple agreements, or orders, or everything will run online.
+Based on the model you will either have General Terms and Conditions and simple agreements, or orders or everything will run online.
 Each startup, however, will need to have General Terms and Conditions, sample agreements and personal data processing in accordance with General Data Protection Regulation.

 6. From whom, what and how will we buy?

 Suppliers, contractors and employees.
-These are the people that you will be in touch with daily, and if you want to have everything as it should be, you should sign agreements with each of these parties.
-Make sure that everything developed for you, internally and externally, is your property and that you own the copyright.
-Protect your business secrets and take precautions against anyone who might not deliver what they promised to you on time.
+These are the people that you will be daily in touch with and if you want to have everything as it should be, you should sign agreements with each of these parties.
+Make sure that everything that is developed internally and externally for you is your property and you own the copyright.
+Protect your business secrets and take precautions against everyone who might not deliver what they promised to you on time.
 In general, try to take care of all the possible risks.

-Choose your relationships carefully and check up on people’s real motivations whenever possible.
-Find experienced mentors and coaches who will help you avoid pointless mistakes and, if they happen, minimize their impact.
+Select people carefully and check their real motivation.
+Find experienced mentors and coaches who will help you avoid pointless mistakes and minimize their impact.

-Přemysl Líbal is a lawyer, advisor, mentor and coach with more than 30 years of experience in the fields of information technology, contractual relations, business modeling, copyrights, electronic publishing and digital advertising.
-He has participated in various projects worldwide, including the continents of Europe, Africa, Asia, and North and South America.
-He has worked for major multinational technology companies, small and medium-sized businesses, and start-ups alike.
-He enjoys helping companies get things moving and find solutions.
+Přemysl Líbal is a lawyer, advisor, mentor and coach with more than 30 years of experience mainly in the field of information technology, contractual relations, business modeling, copyright, electronic publishing and digital advertising.
+He participated in various projects in Europe, Africa, Asia and both Americas.
+He has worked for major multinational technology companies, small and medium-sized businesses, and start-ups.
+He likes to help companies get things moving and find solutions.